-To tilt the wheel, hold the steering wheel and pull the lever located on the lower left of the column.
+To tilt the wheel, hold the steering wheel and pull the lever.
 Move the steering wheel to a comfortable level, then release the lever to lock the wheel in place.

 Turn Signal/Multifunction Lever

 The lever on the left side of the steering column includes your: